abdoElHodaky/phpvacationsystem/readme.md

   <li>Admin can Manage all employee records </li>
   <li> Admin can add new employees </li>
   <li> Admin can add new admins </li>
-  <li>Admin can accept the employees for vacations or reject them <li>
+  <li>Admin can accept the employees for vacations or reject them </li>

 </ul>